-The Cathedral of Santiago de Compostela is an iconic symbol of the city of Santiago and also the final point for many pilgrims walking or cycling the Camino de Santiago.
-Recently renovated, the Cathedral is ready to welcome pilgrims from all over the world during Holy Year.
+The Cathedral of Santiago de Compostela is an iconic symbol of the city of Santiago and the final point for many pilgrims walking or cycling the Camino de Santiago.

-Over the centuries, thousands of pilgrims from all over the world have made their way to the Cathedral of Santiago de Compostela, in Galicia, North West of Spain.
-The pilgrims’ routes are known as the Camino de Santiago, the ways to Santiago.
+Over the centuries, thousands of pilgrims worldwide have travelled to the Cathedral of Santiago de Compostela in Galicia, North West of Spain.
+The pilgrims’ routes are the Camino de Santiago and the Way of St James.

 The Cathedral of Santiago de Compostela: The Camino Destination

-The Camino is a network of different trails spread across Europe, all sharing one goal and one destination: the cathedral of Santiago de Compostela.
+The Camino consists of a network of trails spread across Europe, all sharing one goal and one destination: the cathedral of Santiago de Compostela.

 1. Tomb of the Apostle St. James